FabioCantarimM/grubhubscrapping/README.md

 Implement Proxy -  To avoid get blocked by the service is a good practice implements a proxy system to improve performance and reduce error in high volume requests situation (16 hours of work)
 Create logging System - To keep an eye on that solution A logging solution based on AWS Opensearch could be a good option for tracking problems and creating dynamic maps to understand data and proxy problems. ( 40 hours of work)
-CD/CI - Creating a pipeline with Terraform or a GitHub action to deploy it to AWS automatically (6 hours of work)
+CD/CI - Creating a pipeline with Terraform or a GitHub action to deploy it to AWS automatically (6 hours of work) Test It - Create unitary tests to validate.
+(24 hours of work)

 ## 📃 AWS Architecture